uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 ## Creating a Security Group

 Security Groups are used to set rules for how external devices can connect to your instances.
 Here we will create an SSH Security Group using a method that can be applied to other types of connections.
+Applications you develop may need other ports opened, so you may need to create additional security groups to handle those.
 Security groups may be reused across multiple instances.

 1. Click "Networks" in the left-hand navigation pane to open the fold-out menu.